UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

   <img src="images/rag.png" alt="RAG Diagram">
 </div>

 I've implemented a fine-tuned Gemma 2 27B model with a RAG system.
 While RAG frameworks can be complex, I believe our recent iterations have resulted in a well-functioning system.
 To evaluate its effectiveness, I designed 6 questions to assess the model's understanding of PsychoPy documentation, best practices, and key features & concepts.
 These questions focused on clear and complete explanations in text rather than generating code.
-The quality of the responses was then evaluated by Bilkent Neuroscience & Psychology students.
+The quality of the responses was then evaluated by students from Psychology & Neuroscience programs over the world.

 <img class="zoomable-plot-image" src="images/plot3.png" alt="Plot 3">